The Ultimate Framework Of Time Management For Kids

 Is time management important for kids?

-Academic achievement depends on punctuality and time management in school.
-Students need to be able to manage their time well since it helps them prioritize their work.
-A student can organize his exam preparation and pass them well if he uses proper time management.
+Academic achievement depends on punctuality and time management for kids.
+Students must manage their time well since it helps them prioritise their work.
+Proper time management can help a student organise his exam preparation and pass the exams well.

 What are 5 time management strategies?